swix/swix.github.com/index.md

 **Upcoming Change** events - URL to the Event Resource which lists the events that belong to the brand<br/>
 pod - List of pods that belong to the brand<br/>
 **Upcoming Change** pods - URL to the Pod Resource which lists the pods that belong to the brand<br/>
+**Upcoming Chane** offers - URL to the Offer Resource which lists the offers that belong to the brand<br/>

 Example:<br/>
 /api/v1/brand/55/?format=json&username=your_username&api_key=your_apikey<br/>